At a time when many people have seen better times, it’s easy to look at a day called “Thanksgiving” and scoff.

-Listen: I can’t tell you what you have to be thankful for; only you know that.
-(And frankly, if I did, I wouldn’t want to; that’d be pretty presumptuous.)
+I can’t tell you what to be thankful for.
+Only you know that.

-However, I am confident that you have the same opportunity we all have today: to give thanks or not.
-To choose to see a few gifts hidden in that life of yours.
+However, I’m confident that you have the same opportunity we all have today.
+To give thanks or not.
+To choose to see a few gifts hidden in that life of yours or miss the opportunity.
 To use your gratitude muscle or let it lie dormant.

 Go be grateful

-If you’re up for a little challenge, do something counter-cultural today.
+If you’re up for a little challenge, do something different today.

-When most people are looking for someone to blame for their current state of affairs, be different.
-Don’t sit around waiting for gratitude to come.
+When most people are looking for someone to blame for their current state of affairs, don’t sit around waiting for gratitude to come.
 Instead, give thanks.